Ab Wann Bleibt Schnee Liegen

 Conclusion: Understanding the Nuances of Snow Persistence

 Predicting when snow stays on the ground involves understanding a complex interaction of meteorological factors.
 While consistent sub-zero temperatures are essential, the influence of ground temperature, solar radiation, precipitation, wind, altitude, latitude, and aspect cannot be overlooked.
-By considering these factors, we can gain a deeper understanding of snow persistence and better appreciate the beauty and challenges of a snowy landscape.
+Plus, by considering these factors, we can gain a deeper understanding of snow persistence and better appreciate the beauty and challenges of a snowy landscape.
 The knowledge gained from understanding these nuances is not only scientifically enriching but also practically valuable for a wide range of activities, from winter sports to transportation planning and agriculture.
 The question of "Ab wann bleibt Schnee liegen?" is ultimately a question that requires a nuanced, multifaceted approach to answer effectively.